itsdokic/to-do-list/README.md

    - In the terminal, navigate to the client directory.
      - Run `npm start` to start the client side.
 6. **View the Application:**
    - Once the server and client side are running, open your web browser and go to `http://localhost:3000` to view the application.

+##  Libraries and Dependencies

+### Backend (server)
+- Express: Web framework for Node.js.
+- Mongoose: MongoDB object modeling tool.dotenv: Loads environment variables from a .env file.
+- cors: Middleware for enabling Cross-Origin Resource Sharing.

+### Frontend (client)
+- React: JavaScript library for building user interfaces.
+- axios: Promise-based HTTP client for making requests to the backend.
+- react-router-dom: Declarative routing for React applications.
+- classnames: Utility for conditionally joining class names.
+- @mui/material: React components that implement Google's Material Design.